Go Inside: Schoolhouse Pittsburgh in The Detective Building

 In this case, that meant spending three years designing a product line that referenced the city’s culture, seeking out and partnering with locals, and most importantly, renovating The Detective Building.

 Moving to a new city required having local partners that could make the right introductions and share the local culture.
 Fortunately, we were able to partner with some very special people.
 Day to day operations of Schoolhouse Pittsburgh are managed by Chrissy Norman, a Pittsburgh native and designer with an eye for the art of interior styling.
 Sharing the ground floor of the building is The Bureau, a coffee shop from local restaurateurs Joey Hilty and Emily Slagel.
+The floors above are occupied by The Beauty Shoppe, a company that operates coworking spaces all around Pittsburgh and the Rust Belt.
+Local cabinet makers Bones and All provided some of the custom furniture used in Schoolhouse Pittsburgh, while Pittsburgh-based Moss Architects supervised the renovation.

 room with a table and chairs